 - 1. Design, build and maintain standards compliant web sites. - 2.
 Handcode semantic HTML. - 3.
-Use CSS to Implement Design, separating form from content. - 4.
-Incorporate various layout strategies and typography. - 5.
-Create responsive web sites designed for multiple devices. - 6.
+Use CSS to Implement Design, separating form from content.

+- 4. Incorporate the various layout strategies to effectively realize their designs. - 5.
+Create responsive web sites designed for multiple devices using media queries. - 6.
 Incorporate the latest in CSS3 and HTML5. - 7.
-Use PHP and/or Javascript/jQuery.
+Use PHP and/or Javascript/jQuery. - 8.
+Create Forms and be familiar with how a CMS works (WordPress).

+Assessable Tasks
-Assessable Tasks Marking up the content Week 2 Is the markup valid and semantically correct

-Styling the Content
+Marking up the content Week 2 Is the markup valid and semantically correct HTML5?
+Styling the Content Week 4 Is the CSS valid, clean, external and using structural selectors when possible?

-Week 4

-Is the CSS valid, clean, external and using structural selectors when possible?
 Are various layout strategies used to construct the pages?

-Constructing the

-Week 6

-Information Architecture: Is the site logically

-Portfolio Site laid out?
+Constructing the Week 6 Information Architecture: Is the site logically Portfolio Site laid out?
 Is it SEO friendly?
-Is it tracked using
+Is it tracked using Google Analytics?

-Google Analytics?

 Is the site Future Proof?
 Week 8 Is the website responsive to a change in viewport size, from an iPhone to the standard web browser?

-Explore CSS3 and Week 9 Are CSS3 & HTML5 being used to create the

-HTML5 final website?

-Modularity and Week 11 Are PHP and/or Javascript being used in the
+Explore CSS3 and Week 9 Are CSS3 & HTML5 being used to create the HTML5 final website?
+Modularity and Week 11 Are PHP and Javascript being used in the final Interactivity website?
+HTML5 Multimedia Week 12 Does the web site use Audio , Video or Canvas ?

-Interactivity final website?

-HTML5 Multimedia Week 12 Does the web site use Audio, Video or Canvas?

 Forms Week 14 Are forms used in the final website?